Jan-Majewski/Project_Portfolio/03_Real_Estate_pricing_in_Warsaw/README.md

 #### The project consists of 3 parts:

-- PART1) Focuses on websraping, extracting data from json, extracting category and multicategory data to one-hot vectors suitable for models and data cleaning.
+- PART1) Focuses on webscraping, extracting data from json, extracting category and multicategory data to one-hot vectors suitable for models and data cleaning.
 One of most interesting elements of this notebook is imputation of misslabeled district names with use of nearest neighbour voting.

 - PART2) Deals with geospatial data vizualization.
 I decided to experiment with geojson heatmaps to create immersive maps.
-Using heatmaps to visualize prices or drivetime is much easier to read than any other methods absed on scatter plots or grid choropleth maps.
+Using heatmaps to visualize prices or drivetime is much easier to read than any other methods based on scatter plots or grid choropleth maps.

 - PART3) Experiments with building several models to model predict and benchmark prices.
-Thorough error analysis based on spatial properties allows to balance model tuning with data enrichment as after initial training some of the errors were geogrphy specific, wchich means that our data did not capture some of the important location features.
+Thorough error analysis based on spatial characteristics allows to balance model tuning with data enrichment as after initial training some of the errors were geogrphy specific, wchich means that our data did not capture some of the important location features.
+Adding additional sources helped to reduce error much more than any improvement of the models could.

 ## Built With